 You may have heard of Screaming Frog SEO Spider is the go-to tool for analyzing and finding links to your website.
-It’s a powerful web crawler that allows you to export data from websites, find broken links, check title tags, meta descriptions, and more.
+It’s a powerful web crawler allows you to export data from websites, find broken links, check title tags, meta descriptions, and more.
 But did you know that it can also be used for Google SERP scraping without an API?
-In this article, we will show beginners how to scrape Google SERPs with Screaming Frog so you can get all the information about what people are searching for in one place!
+This article will show beginners how to scrape Google SERPs with Screaming Frog so you can get all the information about what people are searching for in one place!

 Before you start, you might have a few questions: